AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 ### Additional Considerations when using AzCopy

-CTT on Windows does not currently support AzCopy, this is something that is a current work in progress.
+CTT's extraction on Windows does not currently support AzCopy, this is something that is a current work in progress.

 ### Additional Considerations if source AEM instance is configured to use an Amazon S3 or Azure Blob Storage Data Store {#additional-considerations-amazons3-azure}